 If you know you are struggling to make debt repayments, the mortgage lender is likely to see that and you are very unlikely to get a mortgage.
 You need to spend a few years getting your debts down to more easily manageable levels.

-If you are in a debt management plan you are also going to find it difficult to get a mortgage.
-You may be happy to carry on paying £5 a month to some old debt, but the mortgage company won’t like it.
+If you are in a debt management plan you are also going to find it difficult to get a mortgage at a reasonable rate.
+You may be happy to carry on paying £5 a month to some old debt, but the mortgage lender won’t like it.
 Even if your debts defaulted more than 6 years ago so they aren’t on your credit record at all, the mortgage lender will still care about them… read this article: Can I get a mortgage in a DMP?

-If you are currently insolvent (you have been bankrupt, in an IVA or a Debt Relief Order (DRO) in the last 6 years) you probably won’t be able to get a mortgage or remortgage however large your deposit.
+If you are currently insolvent (you have been bankrupt, in an IVA or a Debt Relief Order (DRO) in the last 6 years) you probably won’t be able to get a mortgage or remortgage at an OK rate from a high street lender however large your deposit.

 Many people will be somewhere in the middle – it would nice if your debts were lower, but they aren’t a big problem and you are coping with the repayments.

 But it is the mortgage company that makes the judgments, not you.

-You may feel comfortable that most of your credit card debt is on 0% deals, but a mortgage lender knows that if you miss a payment, then interest will start to be charged.
+You may feel comfortable that most of your credit card debt is on 0% deals, or on Buy Now Pay Later offers, but a mortgage lender knows that if you miss a payment, then interest will start to be charged.
 Also you may not be able to refinance it at the end of the 0% offer.

 3) And also check your credit records